FASTING

 • Fasting was used for deliverance and justice (Judges 20:26).

-A corporate fast brought national favor when proclaimed by Nechemyah, reconnecting Yashar’al to covenant (Nehemiah 9:1–3).
+A corporate fast brought national favor when proclaimed by NahamYAHU, reconnecting Yashar’al to covenant (NahamYAHU (Nehemiah) 9:1–3).

 Fasting is also warfare